| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 - manage constant and often conflicting work demands.

-Organisational skills - able to follow (simple/straightforward/complex) procedures / guidelines.
+- able to follow (simple/straightforward/complex) procedures / guidelines.

 - work within established procedures.